 Itinerary at a Glance

-October: 21: Cape of Good Hope, Overnight Cape Town
+October: 21: Cape of Good Hope, Overnight in Cape Town.

-October 28: Fly Hoedspruit to Johannesburg, leave South Africa
+October 28: Fly Hoedspruit to Johannesburg, depart from South Africa.

 October 14: Depart United States